 Welcome to the affinity group, “One Body, Many Members: Anti-racist Conversations.”
 We gather to address issues related to racism and consider how best to be anti-racists.
 We do this through dialogue, and action in our congregations and communities.
 Currently we are meeting on the second Saturday of each month at 10:30 a.m.
-To receive the Zoom link and to be added to our email list, contact Deacon Jenny Frantz, [email protected].
+To be added to our email list, contact Deacon Jenny Frantz, [email protected].

 If you would like to know more about being an anti-racist, check out this YouTube video: "When it comes to racism, are you a non or an anti?" https://youtu.be/FuzZzp0u66I